lofar-astron/Newstar/README.md

 Newstar was mainly written by Wim Brouw.
 Newstar is not being actively developed or maintained anymore.

-Documentation is currently hosted at https://tammojan.github.io/Newstar
+Documentation and tutorials are currently hosted at https://lofar-astron.github.io/Newstar

 To quickly get started, you can use the [Docker](https://www.docker.com/) distrubution of Newstar, by running
 ```